Private and Public (Final) Defenses

 Final Details - After the Final Defense

-- The cost for 2 bound copies and the microfilm will be paid by the MII account: 102799-500-SG00184-40240.
-One copy is for the Micro library and one copy is for the student.
+- 2 bound copies can be charged - see Sandy for PTAO.
+One copy is for the MIC library and one copy is for the student.

 - Please ask if mentor would prefer a bound copy or a digital copy on CD.
 A CD copy is free and if they want a bound copy, they should provide a PTAO.

-- MII will not pay for copyrights.
+- We will not pay for copyrights.

 P.O.
 Box 800734